 In this alphabetical list, you'll find great accommodations in all price categories, ranging from homey inns to opulent boutique resorts.

-Between this building and the main inn, you'll find one of Sonoma County's top boutique spas inside the carriage house - it's operated in partnership with renowned spa designers Peggy Francis and Loma Alexander.
-And you can access a large swimming pool.
-Service includes absolutely spot-on, gracious service by a team of knowledgeable concierges and bellmen, evening wine and s'mores around the fire pit, a "bath bar" in the lobby where you can scoop up samples of handmade olive-oil soaps and bath scrubs (the rooms are also outfitted with Sumbody bath producuts), and nightly turndown with cookies and milk (along with delicious in-room snacks).
-Rooms also have either steam showers, cedar saunas, or whirlpool tubs as well as incredibly soft and comfy feather bedding; the barn rooms are especially cushy, with indoor-outdoor fireplaces, vaulted ceilings, radiant-heat floors, and private outdoor decks.
+Between this building and the main inn, you'll find one of Sonoma County's top boutique spas inside the carriage house - it's operated in partnership with renowned spa designers Peggy Francis and Loma Alexander - from which you can access a large swimming pool.
+Service includes absolutely spot-on, gracious service by a team of knowledgeable concierges and bellmen, evening wine and s'mores around the fire pit, a "bath bar" in the lobby where you can scoop up samples of handmade olive oil soaps and bath scrubs (the rooms are also outfitted with Sumbody bath products), and nightly turn-down with cookies and milk (along with delicious in-room snacks).
+Rooms also have either steam showers, cedar saunas, or whirlpool tubs, as well as incredibly soft and comfy feather bedding; the barn rooms are especially cushy, with indoor-outdoor fireplaces, vaulted ceilings, radiant-heat floors, and private outdoor decks.
 Rates also include an artfully presented, farm-to-table three-course breakfast in the restaurant.
-If all at all possible while you're here, or even if you aren't staying overnight, plan to have dinner at least once restaurant at the Farmhouse Inn - the exquisite wine country meals here are a work of here; just bear in mind that reservations are required.
+If all at all possible while you're here, or even if you aren't staying overnight, plan to have dinner at least once in the restaurant at the Farmhouse Inn - the exquisite wine country meals here are a work of art; just bear in mind that reservations are required.
 With room rates starting around $500 nightly and climbing to over $1,000, this is one of the higher-end hideaways in the state, but for a fantastic, intimate, special-occasion experience in Sonoma, it really can't be beat.

 With its fabulous mid-century modern neon sign and endearingly retro, "Rat Pack" sensibility, the Flamingo Resort and Spa (2777 4th St., Santa Rosa, 707-545-8530) is a fun and comfy accommodation with a handy central location on the north side of downtown Santa Rosa.
-It's a short hop to the wineries of Kenwood and the Valley of the Moon, but also a reasonably easy drive to just about any part of the county, from the Russian River to Petaluma to the Alexander Valley.
-With a terrific, welcoming staff and plenty of resort amenities, this is a nice option if you're looking for fun things to do - there are two huge swimming pools, five tennis courts, a lounge as well as the Terrace Grille Restaurant serving tasty food and also providing meals around the pool.
+It's a short hop to the wineries of Kenwood and the Valley of the Moon but also a reasonably easy drive to just about any part of the county, from the Russian River to Petaluma to the Alexander Valley.
+With a terrific, welcoming staff and plenty of resort amenities, this is a nice option if you're looking for fun things to do - there are two huge swimming pools, five tennis courts, and a lounge, as well as the Terrace Grille Restaurant serving tasty food and also providing meals around the pool.
 Guests also enjoy access to a large, state-of-the-art spa and health club.
-Rooms at this resort that's hosted such LGBT events as the Sonoma Gay Wine Weekend open around the pool and are quite spacious - book one of the superior, executive kings, or Flamingo suites, which have all been handsomely renovated.
+Rooms at this resort, which has hosted such LGBT events as the Sonoma Gay Wine Weekend, open around the pool and are quite spacious.
+Book one of the superior, executive kings, or Flamingo suites, which have all been handsomely renovated.

 General Manager Gary Sterman, who's active in the region's LGBT community and worked formerly with the outstanding San Francisco-based Joie de Vivre hotel brand, has invested a great deal of effort into revamping the rooms with a stylish, urbane design; most units have gas fireplaces and either patios or balconies, and from the large windows you're treated to sweeping views of vineyards and tree-shaded hillsides beyond them.
-Rooms, some of them pet-welcoming, all have irons and boards, refrigerators, bathrooms with marble accents, and plenty of other amenities you might not expect consider the reasonable rates.
+Rooms, some of them pet-welcoming, all have irons and boards, refrigerators, bathrooms with marble accents, and plenty of other amenities you might not expect considering the reasonable rates.
 There's plenty of covered parking, and the grounds include a large solar-heated pool and spa.
-At the hotel's Geyserville Grille, which has a lovely outdoor deck with fine views of the countryside, contemporary American fare is served three meals daily - there's also a brunch on weekends.
+At the hotel's Geyserville Grille, which has a lovely outdoor deck with fine views of the countryside, contemporary American fare is served three meals daily, and there is also a brunch on weekends.

 Not surprisingly, MacArthur Place has become a top destination for weddings, including quite a few same-sex ceremonies.
 Accommodations are gorgeously designed and include standard rooms, suites, and cottages, all of them generously proportioned and containing large walk-in showers, LED TVs with DVD players, and down comforters.
-Rates also include a morning breakfast buffet, an evening wine-and-cheese reception, use of the spa facilities and steam room (including a very nice fitness room), and parking.
+Rates also include a morning breakfast buffet, an evening wine-and-cheese reception, use of the spa facilities, steam room, and fitness room, and parking.
 The Cabana Suites, with their outdoor rain showers and tented cabanas, are particularly swanky and romantic.
 The airy restaurant, Saddles Steakhouse, with its contemporary flair and outstanding food, ranks among the best places in the Valley for a carnivorous feast.
-And in the full-service Garden Spa, you can relax with a Pumpkin Body Wrap, couples massage with champagne and roses, and Gentleman's Stone Crop Facial.
+In the full-service Garden Spa, you can relax with a Pumpkin Body Wrap, couples massages with champagne and roses, and Gentleman's Stone Crop Facial.